-One of the very best road trips we ever took was in the Florida Keys from Miami to Key West.
+One of the very best road trips we ever took was the Miami to Key West drive along the stunning Florida Keys.

 The drive is approximately 160 miles and takes around 4 hours if you do the whole drive in one hit.